 First, and most importantly, you should not dismiss the issue.
 Failing to respond to foreclosure calls from your lender will not make an issue go away.
 You should stay in touch, and be honest with, your creditor as much as possible.
 One should remember that banks generally don't want to take your house in Delano.
 They issued your mortgage expecting to earn a profit on the interest.
 Taking possession of, and selling, your house is a last resort for them.
 Therefore, if you are honest with them about your financial situation, they are likely to make reasonable accommodations to keep you from defaulting.

 If you can't work anything out with your lender, or have become totally unable to make any mortgage payments, a "short sale" might be a good option.
 This allows you to sell your house for whatever price it can get, and hand the proceeds over to the lender.
 If the sale price is less than the balance of the loan, the rest of the debt may be forgiven.
 A "short refinance" may also be an option in some cases.
 This allows you to have some part of the debt forgiven, while refinancing the rest.

 How Can A Delano, California Attorney Help?

-If you are facing foreclosure, a good Delano, California real estate lawyer can help.
-While keeping your home might not always be possible, a attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.
+If you are facing foreclosure, a good Delano, California real estate Lawyer can help.
+While keeping your home might not always be possible, an Attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.